MariAyanami/WA-SuperBot/README.md

 3. Create a `.env` file with the mandatory fields like
    - `MONGODB_URI`: MongoDB connection string
    - `API_KEY`: OpenAI API key
-4. To initiate the chatbot, simply Run
+4. To initiate the chatbot, simply Run `npm start`

+## Usage
+Follow below steps for easy